DataDog/integrations-core/external_dns/README.md

 kind: Pod
 metadata:
   annotations:
-    service-discovery.datadoghq.com/external_dns.check_names: '["external_dns"]'
+    ad.datadoghq.com/external-dns.check_names: '["external_dns"]'
-    service-discovery.datadoghq.com/external_dns.init_configs: '[{}]'
+    ad.datadoghq.com/external-dns.init_configs: '[{}]'
-    service-discovery.datadoghq.com/external_dns.instances: '[[{"prometheus_url":"http://%%host%%:7979/metrics", "tags":["dns-pod:%%host%%"]}]]'
+    ad.datadoghq.com/external-dns.instances: '[{"prometheus_url":"http://%%host%%:7979/metrics", "tags":["externaldns-pod:%%host%%"]}]'
 ```

-- The `dns-pod` tag keeps track of the target DNS pod IP.
-The other tags are related to the Datadog Agent that is polling the information using the service discovery.
+- The `externaldns-pod` tag keeps track of the target DNS pod IP.
+The other tags are related to the Datadog Agent that is polling the information using the autodiscovery.
-- The service discovery annotations are done on the pod.
+- The autodiscovery annotations are done on the pod.
 To deploy, add the annotations to the metadata of the template's specification.

 ### Validation